C.C.S

 C.C.S.: The British Blues-Rock and Brass Powerhouse

 C.C.S., short for the Collective Consciousness Society, was a pioneering British studio ensemble that masterfully fused blues-rock with big band brass.
-Formed in 1970 by producer Mickie Most, the group is best remembered for their explosive, chart-topping instrumental version of "Whole Lotta Love," which became one of the most recognizable television theme tunes in UK history.
+Formed in 1970 by producer Mickie Most, the group is best remembered for their explosive, chart-topping instrumental versions of classic tunes and their iconic theme music for the BBC's "Top of the Pops".

 Early career

 The project was conceived in London by renowned producer Mickie Most, known for his work with The Animals and Donovan.
-Most assembled a formidable collective of session musicians, including guitarist Big Jim Sullivan and drummer John Bonham of Led Zeppelin on early recordings, alongside a full brass section arranged by John Cameron.
+Most assembled a formidable collective of session musicians, including guitarist Big Jim Sullivan and drummer John Bonham of Led Zeppelin, alongside a full brass and string section arranged by John Cameron.

 Breakthrough